Dawna Friesen: Career

-She started reading news at a hybrid television and radio station in Brandon, Manitoba, in 1985 and from there went on to report for other stations in Thunder Bay, Winnipeg, Saskatoon, Calgary, Vancouver, and Toronto.
+Friesen started reading news at a hybrid television and radio station in Brandon, Manitoba in 1985; from there, she went on to report for other stations in Thunder Bay, Winnipeg, Saskatoon, Calgary, Vancouver, and Toronto.

-By the late 1990s she was recruited by national networks in Canada and the US and joined NBC News.
+By the late 1990s, Friesen was recruited by national networks in Canada and the US and joined NBC News.
 While at NBC, Friesen covered stories out of London as well as the Middle East, including the Israeli Palestinian conflict and the wars in Afghanistan and Iraq, and the kidnapping and murder of The Wall Street Journal reporter Daniel Pearl in Karachi.
 She won a News & Documentary Emmy Award as a correspondent in NBC's coverage of the 2008 United States presidential election.

-In 2010 Friesen joined Global News as their Global National anchor, succeeding Kevin Newman.
-Friesen was the third full-time female news anchor to lead a nightly newscast in Canada, after Sophie Thibault in 2002 and Céline Galipeau in 2009, and the first in English Canada.
-In 2011 she won the Gemini Award for best news anchor.
+In 2010, Friesen joined Global News as their Global National anchor, succeeding Kevin Newman.
+Friesen was the third full-time female news anchor to lead a nightly newscast in Canada, after Sophie Thibault in 2002 and Céline Galipeau in 2009; she was the first in English Canada.
+In 2011, she won the Gemini Award for best news anchor.

 In addition to Global National, she also hosts the network's newsmagazine series The New Reality.